-The scope of potential topics for article submissions is very wide; submissions can focus on any subject area that will be of interest to municipal elected officials and administrators in Canada.
+The scope of potential topics for article submissions is very wide; submissions can focus on any subject area that will be of interest to senior municipal administrators and local government elected officials and in Canada.
 We do have several “theme” issues throughout the year, which may be relevant for something you are contemplating.
 Contact the Editor for more information.

 Our preferred style is streamlined and straightforward, to minimize legal and technical jargon, and to spell out all acronyms on the first reference.
 Use the simplest word that makes the point.
 For example: “use” instead of “utilize”; “rain” instead of “precipitation event.”
 Articles should be as specific as possible, and use active voice, rather than passive voice.
 Articles written in the first person (e.g., using “I” or “we” throughout) are generally inappropriate.